Amecameca: Geography

 As municipal seat, the town of Amecameca is the local governing authority for more than 130 other named communities, which over an area of 181.72km2.
 The municipality borders the municipalities of Tlalmanalco, Atlautla, Ozumba, Ayapango and Juchitepec with the state of Puebla to the east.
-181.72km2.
 About 65% of the municipality's population lives in the town proper.
 At the end of the 19th century, about 85% of the population spoke Nahuatl, but today less than 200 speakers remain.

 The municipality is situated on the foothills of the Sierra Nevada between the Iztaccíhuatl and Popocatépetl and in the Moctezuma-Panuco River.
 The Sierra Nevada is the most important geographical feature of the region and forms the eastern border of the municipality.
 These volcanoes are responsible for the compositions of the soils here as well as the source of most of the municipality's fresh water.
 The average altitude in these mountains is 4,000 meters above sea level with the highest elevations at the Iztaccíhuatl and Popocatépetl volcanos.
 Although near the active volcano, Amecameca is considered to be at a lower risk than other communities in the area because of the shape of Popocatépetl's cone and the large ravines that are found in this area.
 The latter offers protection against lava flows and runoff from melting snow.
 However, the area remains part of the evacuation zone in the event of a major eruption.
 There is a lookout station on Sacromonte hill which is used by civil defense when the volcano is more active.
 The area has an eruption warning system of three colors—red, yellow and green—which depend on the status of Popocatepetl.
 Green means that the volcano is quiet, yellow that there is activity and caution is advised and red indicates a current or imminent eruption.
 When the status turns to yellow, tourism to the area plummets to about half normal.

 Fully within the municipality, the most important elevation is the Sacromonte.
 The main river there is the Alcalican, which forms from the snowmelt of Iztaccihualt.
 Its name means “in the house of water”.
 Most of the other streams and springs of the municipality are fed by the Sierra Nevada mountains.
 The climate is temperate and somewhat wet (cb(w2)) with most rains coming between May and October.
-Temperatures generally vary between 2 °C and 24 °C although temperatures of -8C and 34C are not uncommon.
+Temperatures generally vary between 2 °C and 24 °C although temperatures of −8 °C and 34 °C are not uncommon.